-On rainy, windy snowy days youngsters still need to burn off energy, not to mention festive season goodies.
-Fortunately London has a multitude of interesting sporty activities to keep us moving in wintry weather.
+On rainy, windy, snowy days youngsters still need to burn off energy, and rainy day blues .
+Fortunately London has a multitude of interesting and sporty activities to keep us moving in the wintry weather.

 TeamSport offers 5 London karting tracks, in different locations.
 The minimum age is 8 years old and the tracks cater for adults too.
 The venues offer family bookings, parties and corporate functions.

 Another great indoor activity for all age groups.
 Star Command offers laser tag in Stratford, East London.
 Bunker 51, a sister company, offers laser tag and paint ball in a Cold War bunker, in Greenwich.

 Chel Ski offers Skiing and Snowboarding lessons and fitness classes.
 The minimum age is 5 years old.
 The venue is located on the border of Fulham and Chelsea ins out west London.
 In Chiswick, Skieasy also offers both ski and snow board options on a state of the art, rotating platform,

 Climbing walls are now dotted all over London so the chance of you finding one near to you is quite good.
 The minimum age varies between venues but some are suitable for little ones as young as 5 years old and there are even group sessions for 1-4 year olds.
 Here are several: Vauxwall in Vauxhall and Harrow, Clip ‘n Climb in Chealsea /Fulham, Gecko’s in Stoke Newington, The Reach in Woolwich, Mile End Wall in Mile End, The Castle in Stoke Newington, Westway Climbing in Ladbroke Grove, The Arch Climbing Wall in Bermondsey.